 Demystifying the Millennials

-“Millennials need to be asked what matter, and not told what matter”
+“Millennials need to be asked what matters, and not told what matters”

 – Jeff Martins, CEO, Tribal Brands Inc.

 Millennials could be typically recognized as the latest generational cohort to have stepped into adulthood and the workforce.
 According to a study conducted by Deloitte, 44% of Millennials, if given the choice, would leave their current employers in the next two years.
 66% of Millennials expect to leave their current positions by 2020, while just 16% of Millennials see themselves with their current employers a decade from now.
 Statistics like these often reinforce existing stereotypes in the minds of the other generations at the workplace, especially those of the supervisor of Millennials.
 The stereotypes usually focus on the perceived selfish and self-centered behavioral characteristics of the millennial generation; in addition to titles like lazy, entitled and disloyal; that have been endowed upon an entire generation.